Khurdhula-Harshavardhan/voice-research-agent/README.md

 - Clone Dua's voice.
 - Make the conversation a smoother exp, provide the user with settings on UI where they can set speech rate (rate at which the turns happen), speed (rate at which the agent responds).
 - Better RAG, at times the model clearly Hallucinates.
 No excuses here.
 Could have done a better job here.

-## Closure
-It was fun, I messed up the interview was juggling a production bug while handling customers and my team.
-Zoom messed up.
-But was able to work a little more later in the night.
-Thank you for your time and patience.
-I sincerely appreciate it.